PyDataWorkshop/NumPy/Indexing.md

  [5]
  [9]]
 (3, 1)
+</code></pre>

 Notice the difference in the last two results.
 Use of a single colon for the 2D array produces a 1-dimensional array, while for a matrix it produces a 2-dimensional matrix.
 A slice of a matrix will always produce a matrix.
 For example, a slice M[2,:] produces a matrix of shape (1,4).
 In contrast, a slice of an array will always produce an array of the lowest possible dimension.
 For example, if C were a 3-dimensional array, C[...,1] produces a 2D array while C[1,:,1] produces a 1-dimensional array.
 From this point on, we will show results only for the array slice if the results for the corresponding matrix slice are identical.

 Lets say that we wanted the 1st and 3rd column of an array.
 One way is to slice using a list:
+<pre><code>
 >>> A[:,[1,3]]
 array([[ 1,  3],
        [ 5,  7],
        [ 9, 11]])
+</code></pre>
 A slightly more complicated way is to use the take() method:
+<pre><code>
 >>> A[:,].take([1,3],axis=1)
 array([[ 1,  3],
        [ 5,  7],
        [ 9, 11]])
+<code><pre>
 If we wanted to skip the first row, we could use:
 >>> A[1:,].take([1,3],axis=1)
 array([[ 5,  7],